Myriad: What can we learn?

 Here is the whole map for you on one page;

-If Martin and Murray’s story resonates with you and you would like more context, feel free to reach out.
+If the analysis of Myriad in the context of Mutual Trust and Respect resonates with you, and you would like to see how to apply it to your own organisation, feel free to reach out.
 Hopefully this article shares some ideas on why there is an issue in the first place (conflict), what to do about it (create constructive conflict through Mutual Trust and Respect), how to do it (four ingredients in a sequence) and when to do it (matched with your phase in the organisational lifecycle).